voiio/django-citext/README.md

 ## Credits

-Project is based on the Django's own CITEXT implementation, which was removed in Django 5.0.
+Project is based on the Django's own CIText implementation, which was removed in Django 5.0.
 Big thanks to the Django contributors for their excellent work.